pdk/binoislist/README.md

 Since this "library" is mainly meant to be used as a template, there are no real executable programs here, except for the two bash scripts that use `sed` to generate the target `.go` files.

+Clearly, a go program can be created to make this more platform independent, but the point is to demonstrate actually how lo-tek a `go generate` solution can be.